thesalegroup/restorm/docs/Reference/Configuration.md

 repository_class: TheSaleGroup\Restorm\EntityRepository
 ```

-The repository class tells restorm which repository it should use for fetching
+The repository class tells RESTORM which repository it should use for fetching
 entities.
 The repository is instanciated by the `EntityManager` and return with
 `EntityManager::getRepository()`.
 There is no default for this field however
 it's recommended that the internal `EntityRepository` repository be used as it
 provides many generic methods for fetching entities based on IDs or filters.
 In
 the case that you'd want to provide your own custom method that contain their
 own business logic for fetching entities then you should create your own
-repository class and configure restorm to use that.
+repository class and configure RESTORM to use that.

 ## Paths